Clearly intended for fans of the comic, with too little exposition for a wider audience. Superseded by the TV series that followed, and not as good.

 The author of the comic is Azuma Kiyohiko, hence Azu-ma-nga.
 Daioh, “great king”, refers to the magazine where that comic was first published.
 Azuma's other works include the excellent, more diverse and extensive Yotsubato in a similar style.

-An optimistic sitcom purged of the normal flaws of the genre, except the reduction of characters to type.
+An optimistic sitcom purged of the normal filters of the genre, except the reduction of characters to type.
 No laugh track, no freezing of time, no escalating implausibility.

 All of high school, specifically for some of the girls in a class.
 None of the guys have identities, but we get to know a few of the teachers.